jmoro0408/jmoro0408.github.io/_projects/2023-04-20-Parkrun_airflow_notification.md

 There are currently more than 2,000 parkrun locations taking part in over 22 countries.

-To try and "complete" different parkrun challenegs is fairly common, including running all the events within a city, or trying to complete a different event for each letter of the alphabet.
+To try and "complete" different parkrun challenges is fairly common, including running all the events within a city, or trying to complete a different event for each letter of the alphabet.

 New parkrun events are always springing up, however a list of new events is not published by parkrun itself, mainly to avoid very large turnouts to new events.